 Advice for Getting Your Own Tattoo

 For people of color looking to get tattooed, Layne understands how challenging it is to find an artist you trust.
-But, she offers this bit of advice for Black and Brown people wanting to get inked.
-“Make sure that you find an artist that has a style that you already like.
+But she does offer this bit of advice for Black and Brown people wanting to get inked: “Make sure that you find an artist that has a style that you already like.
 You don't have to like everything on their page, but for the most part you should like everything that they do and they should also have different skin tones on their page.’'

 Floral Sternum Tattoo

 Sternum tattoos are incredibly popular, and this colorful floral piece is a perfect source of inspiration if you're considering getting inked there.
 This flower tattoo was done by Layne, who specializes in geometric and henna/mehndi inspired ornamental tattoos.